 But, most of all, they eat my pepperonis.

 Dionisio Point Provincial Park is a patch of marine solitude on the northeast tip of Galiano Island, the second-largest of British Columbia’s Southern Gulf Islands.
-If you life in the Pacific Northwest and aren’t familiar with the Southern Gulf Islands, take the time.
+If you live in the Pacific Northwest and aren’t familiar with the Southern Gulf Islands, take the time.
 Crowded with tourists in the summer, unbearable on pleasant long weekends, but in shoulder season they are quiet, accessible, (broadly) inhabitable, and picturesque in a fine understated marine way.
 Rather than the grand fjords, chasms and mountains of the mainland, or the storm-swept savagery of the Pacific coast of Vancouver Island, the Southern Gulf Islands give you all the charm of horizontal lines, great heights at a discrete distance, pretty beaches, and enough on the horizon for your eye to always alight upon something.
 The weather’s pretty fair too.

 Several BC provincial parks and the federal Gulf Islands National Park Reserve offer year-round walk-in camping; no services but clean sites, gorgeous ocean views, and some five-star day hiking that holds up from early spring to late fall1.
 It’s not a cheap trip, BC Ferries fares being what they are, but it’s convenient, pretty weekend stuff that lets you taste fresh air when the mountains are snowbound.

 The Southern Gulf Islands are also paradise for walkers.
 True, only Salt Spring has bus service and it’s not very convenient, but all the islands are small enough for feet to work wonders.
 Generally the roads are quiet and rural, and in a few cases community-maintained trails will take you part of the way.
 The ferry service is convenient and has recently been upgraded with sleek, new European-built ships that work great unless you want to have a dart or open a door.